 shown leaning against a tree trunk in Botticelli’s Banchetto di

 Nastagio degli Onesti (1483).
 Taken from a story in Boccaccio’s

 Decameron, VIII Novella of 5thday (above on the right).

-S Some frescoes attributed to Domenico Ghirlandaio’s family workshop
+Some frescoes attributed to Domenico Ghirlandaio’s family work

 show Le Opere di Misericordia (1480) by the Compagnia dei

 Buonomini di San Martino (the Oratory of the Good Men of Saint

 Martin) in the act of distributing bread and wine.
 The wine is taken